-7 Are there any restrictions or prohibitions against drug and alcohol testing of applicants?
+8 Are there any restrictions or prohibitions against drug and alcohol testing of applicants?

-There are no explicit restrictions or prohibitions against drug and alcohol testing, provided the employer obtains the employee's prior consent.
-An employer may require such tests if it is justified by the scope of work to be rendered by the applicant.
+There are no explicit restrictions or prohibitions against drug and alcohol testing.
+Nevertheless, drug and alcohol testing during the application process can, in general, infringe the applicant's privacy if the employer does not obtain the employee's prior consent.
+An employer may require such tests in special cases and if it is justified by the scope of work to be rendered by the applicant.
 In certain occupations, alcohol and drug testing is mandatory (eg, pilots and professional drivers).